I know what you're thinking - WHY are we talking about prepping our barbecues so soon?

-Well, spring is officially here (we say will anxiety-ridden anticipation for the snowfall tomorrow) - plus, who wants to eat off a barbecue with last year's gunk on it?
+Well, spring is officially here (we say with anxiety-ridden anticipation for the always possible snowfall tomorrow).
+Plus who wants to eat off a barbecue with last year's gunk on it?

 First thing's first - be prepared.
-Soap and water will work for cleaning, but not as a efficiently as a cleaner and degreaser made specially for barbecues.
+Soap and water will work for cleaning, but not as efficiently as a cleaner and degreaser made specially for barbecues.
 Find a formula that works on your type of grill: stainless steel, cast iron, ceramic, and the list goes on (some formulas will work on multiple surfaces).
-Do not use over cleaner, this could damage your grill.
+Do not use oven cleaner, as this could damage your grill.
 You'll also need cleaning tools:

 Don't forget the drip trays.
 The trays can be taken out and wiped down easily.
-Do not line the trays with aluminum foil: although you save cleaning time, the aluminum can be a fire hazard.
-For the catch tray (under the drip tray), you can purchase aluminum lining pans designed for your model of barbecue to make cleanup easier.
+Do not line the trays with aluminum foil, because although you save cleaning time, the aluminum can be a fire hazard.
+For the catch tray (under the drip tray), you can purchase aluminum lining pans designed for your model of barbecue here, to make cleanup easier.

 Lastly, wipe down the inner lid and get the outside nice and shiny.
 For more in-depth info on cleaning and maintaining your barbecue stop by one of our stores in Burlington, Oakville, Etobicoke and Calgary, Alberta or give us a call.
 We have lots of tools, toys and accessories to get the job done.